gdavila/rttExplorer/readme.md

+# About

-`rttExplorer` is a python-based tool to meassure round-trip-times (rtt) over Internet Paths. `rttExplorer` is based on Scamper and Tracebox.
+`rttExplorer` is a python-based tool to meassure round-trip-times (RTT) over Internet Paths. `rttExplorer` is based on Scamper and Tracebox.
 Tracebox is used to reveal paths through IPv4 targets; and Scamper is used to meassure the rtt to each hop revealed by tracebox.

-`rttExplorer` allows to make periodic meassurements over a Internet Path i. e., given a IPv4 target, the path is discovered every *path Interval*, then the rtt is meassured to each hop every *rtt Interval*.
+`rttExplorer` also allows to make periodic meassurements over the Internet Path, i. e., given a IPv4 target, the path is discovered every *path Interval*, then the RTT is meassured to each revealed hop every *RTT Interval*.
 Both probes (path discovery and rtt measurements) are generated with identical flow id in order to assure uniqueness in the forward path.
+At the moment, it supports UDP and TCP-ACK probes.
+However, is prety easy to add new probes in the code.

+# Requierements

+* Python3 or greater
+* Tracebox v0.4.4 or greater
+* Scamper v20171204 or greater

+# Installation

+Just clone or download the latest version of rttExplorer

+# Usage

 ```